 In 2015 the UT published the Research data policy UT. (link) This document sets out minimum criteria for the management and storage of data.
 Since the way in which research data is handled varies from one academic discipline to another, it is up to each faculty to supplement the university’s policies by setting up their own faculty data policy.
 These policies specify how scientists within the faculty are required to handle research data.
+Moreover, researchers must write a Data Management Plan (DMP) in which they specify how they handle their data (read more).
 Because of national and international laws, regulations and funder requirements, data management soon becomes very important for research department and researchers.

 BMS data policy